Prof-Sears/prof-sears.github.io/Riddler/Express-2020-11-13/README.md

 > How much money do you expect to win during the Jeopardy! round?
 > Extra credit: Suppose you change your strategy.
 Instead of working your way horizontally across the board, you select random clues from anywhere on the board, one at a time.
 > Now how much money do you expect to win during the Jeopardy! round?

+To solve the problem I created a small web app that runs in a web browser.

+A link to the web app is [here](jeopardy.html).

+The JavaScript source is in the file [jeopardy.js](jeopardy.js) The (ugly) CSS file is [jeopard.css](jeopards.css)